 In June 2017, Calum became a Fellow of the Chartered Institute of Arbitrators (FCIArb), having completed a module at Dundee University in International Commercial Arbitration and the CIArb’s Module 3 (Practice and Procedure of International Commercial Arbitration) and Module 4 (Award-Writing).
 So far, he has accepted appointments as an arbitrator in construction, engineering and sale of goods disputes in Scotland and Northern Ireland.

 He is also a mediator accredited with the London-based Centre for Effective Dispute Resolution (CEDR).
 His skill as a mediator in contentious matters has been employed in numerous cases over the years including a high-value solicitors’ negligence claim, a tripartite employers-contractors-structural engineers dispute, a boundary dispute and a commercial lease dilapidations claim.
-He is a member of the Faculty’s Dispute Resolution Service for arbitration and mediation and has addressed the Chartered Institute of Arbitrators (Scottish Branch) and the 21st Century Bar Conference of the Faculty and the Law Society of Scotland’s In-House Lawyers Group on various means of private dispute resolution.
+He is a member of the Faculty’s Dispute Resolution Service for arbitration and mediation and has addressed bodies such as the Chartered Institute of Arbitrators (Scottish Branch), the 21st Century Bar Conference and the Faculty of Advocates’ Arbitration Conferences on means of private dispute resolution.

 Passing on skills.

 His ability in teaching advocacy skills has been recognised by the Faculty for several years.
 He is an instructor on the Foundation Course for Intrants to the Faculty, an Assessor of eligibility for entry to the Faculty and an assessor in the Faculty’s continuing Quality Assurance Scheme which monitors the ability of practising counsel to demonstrate their competence in oral advocacy.
 He has also accepted invitations to lead courses for litigators in firms of solicitors in Scotland and England.